 - Immediately begin fishing the pasta out of the water with tongs into the egg pan.
 Do not try to drip off the water from it, as the excess water will help form the sauce.

-- Once all of the pasta is in the skillet, begin stirring to combine the egg mixture with it.
+- Once all of the pasta is in the large skillet, begin stirring to combine the egg mixture with it.

 - The resulting sauce will start to thicken.
 If it appears to be getting gluey or too thick, add a small amount of the pasta water until it is the desired consistency.